po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 employees.Add("billy");
 ```

-Now that the list is populated with employee data, how can we access our employees list to print the employee names to the console?
+Now that the `List` is populated with employee data, how can we access our employees list to print the employee names to the console?

 **Hint:** Leverage your knowledge of JavaScript arrays.